lthms/soap.coffee-lthms/site/posts/MonadTransformers.md

 Now, my point is not that Monad Transformers are the ultimate beast we will have to tame once and then everything will be shiny and easy[^funny].
-There are a lot of other way to achieve what I did with my `Builder`{.haskell} stack.
+There are a lot of other ways to achieve what I did with my `Builder`{.haskell} stack.
 For instance, in an OO language, I probably would have to add a new class member to my `Builder`{.haskell}
 class and I would have done basically the same thing.